mhvuze/ReFrontier/README.md

 -close: Close window after finishing process
 -cleanUp: Delete simple archives after unpacking
 -ignoreJPK: Do not decompress JPK files
+-stageContainer: Unpack file as stage-specific container (for certain stXXX.pac files and maybe others)
+-autoStage: Automatically attempt to unpack containers that might be stage-specific (this is very experimental, since there is no reliable way to detect a stage-specific container)
 ```

 JPK type 4 compression test (tested on vanilla mhfdat.bin):